Jumbo Kingdom: 2022 capsizing

-According to the parent company Aberdeen Restaurant Enterprises (ARE), as of 2022 the Jumbo Floating Restaurant had been unprofitable since 2013 and had accumulated losses exceeding HK$100 million.
+According to Aberdeen Restaurant Enterprises (ARE), the Jumbo Floating Restaurant had been unprofitable since 2013 and had accumulated losses exceeding HK$100 million as of 2022.
 On 30 May 2022, the company announced that the restaurant would leave Hong Kong in June 2022.
-ARE's offers to donate it were not successful as all interested parties cited high operating costs, which can run in the millions of Hong Kong dollars annually.
+ARE's offers to donate it were not successful as all interested parties cited high operating costs, which can run up to millions of Hong Kong dollars annually.
 Because its operating licence with the Marine Department was due to expire, and there was no berth available, ARE decided to have the restaurant towed out of Hong Kong and wait for better prospects.
 At roughly 11pm on 31 May, the kitchen boat of the restaurant began listing following a hull breach.
 It happened as preparations were being made to tow the restaurant.
-It was eventually towed out of Hong Kong on 14 June, though the kitchen boat and Tai Pak were left behind.
-The destination was Cambodia according to the Marine Department, but this has not been confirmed by ARE.
+The restaurant barge was eventually towed out of Hong Kong on 14 June, though the kitchen boat and Tai Pak were left behind.
+Its destination was Cambodia according to the Marine Department, but this has not been confirmed by ARE.
 The company said that before the tow, the restaurant was inspected, hoardings were installed, and all relevant approvals were obtained.

 On 18 June 2022, while being towed in the South China Sea, the restaurant experienced bad weather and began listing.
 Despite rescue efforts, it fully capsized the next day near the Paracel Islands in waters over 1000 metres deep.
 Amidst speculations that the boat had sunk, the Hong Kong Marine Department requested a report from ARE, which issued a statement saying that the tug and restaurant were still in the waters and that it had always used the term "capsized", not "sunk".
 In August, the Maritime Safety Administration of Hainan said the boat had keeled over and was trapped on a reef near Sansha.
-In October, DimSum Daily reported that there had been an operation to salvage Jumbo's wreckage.
+In March 2023, Oriental Daily News reported that there was plan to lift Jumbo's kitchen boat.
+It had partially sunk in the Aberdeen Typhoon Shelters shortly before the main restaurant barge was towed away.